|

 The Forces and Interactions

-Elementary particles interact with each other through fundamental forces: strong force, weak force, electromagnetic force, and gravity.
-Quarks, for example, are held together in protons and neutrons through the exchange of gluons.
+Elementary particles interact with each other through fundamental forces: the strong force, the weak force, the electromagnetic force, and gravity.
+Quarks, for instance, are held together in protons and neutrons by the exchange of gluons.
 Leptons participate in interactions via W and Z bosons, which are responsible for weak reactions.
 Understanding the interactions between these particles is of paramount importance for the development of modern physical theories, such as particle physics and cosmology.

 FAQ about Elementary Particles: Quarks, Leptons, and Bosons